jakebailey/talk-ts-congress-2023/slides.md

 ##

-At this point, all of the hard work is done!
+At this point, we're done with the bulk transformation.

 As `main` updates, we can rebase and rerun each of these automated steps.